ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

 with this exact call signature.
-Here, ``in_dir`` corresponds to the input directory of the raw files, ``out_dir`` to the output directory of final reformatted data set and ``cfg`` to the configuration dictionary given by the  ``.yml`` configuration file.
+Here, ``in_dir`` corresponds to the input directory of the raw files, ``out_dir`` to the output directory of final reformatted data set, ``cfg`` to the dataset-specific configuration file, ``cfg_user`` to the user configuration file, ``start_date`` to the start of the period to format, and ``end_date`` to the end of the period to format.
+If not needed, the last three arguments can be ignored using underscores.
 The return value of this function is ignored.
 All the work, i.e. loading of the raw files, processing them and saving the final output, has to be performed inside its body.
 To simplify this process, ESMValTool provides a set of predefined utilities.py_, which can be imported into your CMORizer